CSPVAMU/PantherTracksMobile/readme.md

 plan, and which ones do not.
 The student can even change his degree plan to view "what if" scenarios.
 We can then show them the difference in time (be it semesters, credit hours, or years) to complete any degree.

+### Third Party Sign in System
+There are a lot of things to consider for login systems, the utmost being security.
+Instead of writing our own consider a third party.
+[This one](http://barebonescms.com/documentation/sso/) shows promise.

+> I learned about this project after starting [my own system](https://github.com/deplicator/UserAuthenticationSystem), The author contacted me and we had a good discussion about reinventing the wheel.
+I learned a lot about security, and feel it is a good excersise.
+On the other hand I agree there is no need to write your own when there are so many open source ones to choose from that have been revised by many security expereinced developers.